 Take those working in hospitality as an example.
 If your server comes by with ketchup stains on their apron and wrinkles all over their shirt, you might wonder when the last time they’ve washed their uniform was.
 Your appearance can bring up hygienic concerns if not kept clean, which can be very alarming when serving customers.

 How clothes fit also reflects on you.
 Continuing with your server, if their uniform fits too tightly or is quite baggy, it can show lack of concern for yourself.
 A simple fix is to try things on and make sure they properly fit you.
-Chef Works’ hospitality line would be a quick fix for a poorly dressed server.

 Taking care of yourself goes beyond how you look, it’s on the inside as well.
 If you find you’re always tired due to staying up late and waking up early, it could affect your work habits.
 Sleep deprivation also has physical symptoms that influence your appearance.
 If the public continually sees you yawning and bags under your eyes, does it look like you’re really taking care of yourself?